We rank every race to win in ’25 and ’26 to ensure Democrats have

 What's at Stake

-DEMs have the majority in the Pennsylvania State House and have 102 seats of 203 total, with 0 open.
-DEMs must hold 1 seat majority to keep the majority in the next election.
-In the Pennsylvania State House, there are 8 races within 5 points that are up for election in the next election.
-REPs have the majority in the State Senate, with a DEM in the Governor.
+REPs have the majority in the United States House and have 218 seats of 435 total, with 4 open.
+DEMs must flip 3 seats to secure majority in the next election.
+In the United States House, there are 23 races within 3 points that are up for election in the next election.
+REPs have the majority in the United States Senate, with a REP in the Presidency.

 Impact